-Which is precisely where Biblical literalists go astray.
-They never want to go “beyond the fundamentals,” despite what Jesus said in Luke 24:45, where He “opened their minds so they could understand the Scriptures.”
+Which is just where Bible literalists go astray.
+They never want to go “beyond the fundamentals,” despite what Jesus said in Luke 24:45.
+That’s where He “opened their minds so they could understand the Scriptures.”
 They’d rather stay in their personal “Comfort Zone.”

 Hearing now and again the mysterious piping of the Shepherd, you realize your own perpetual forward movement. . .
 Do not suppose from this that your new career [as a Christian] is to be perpetually supported by agreeable spiritual contacts, or occupy itself in the mild contemplation of the great world through which you move.
 True, it is said of the Shepherd that he carries the lambs in his bosom; but the sheep are expected to walk, and to put up with the bunts and blunders of the flock.
 It is to vigour rather than comfort that you are called.